 The results of the double-blind clinical trial, which was presented on December 14, 2017 at the IOA conference: https://www.youtube.com/watch?v=AUboLxL_ovs ;

-It is worth noting that many of the patients who use the device prefer using it for treatment because it is effective and because it is convenient for home use.
+It is worth noting that many of the patients who use the device, prefer using it for adjunctive treatment because it is effective and because it is convenient for home use.

 Before Treatment After 12 weeks

-The world of medicine embraces the device because of its impressive results in the healing of diabetic wounds.
+In a study for Diabetic Foot Ulcers conducted at Hadassah Medical Center in Israel, impressive results were seen.
 “In just 7 days of treatment, 5 minutes a day with B-Cure Laser Pro, one can already see the wound is beginning to heal”.
-Professor Fidelman continued: “After 30 days of treatment the wound had almost completely closed”.
+Professor Fidelman stated: “After 30 days of treatment the wound had almost completely closed”.

-Professor Reis, Senior Orthopedic Physician, found that treatment with B-Cure Laser Pro is the medical answer for diabetic sores and hard to heal wounds.
+Professor Reis, Senior Orthopedic Physician, found that treatment with B-Cure Laser may help as an adjunctive treatment for acute and chronic wounds.
 “B-Cure Laser Pro is a good complementary treatment for wounds, and significantly helps in enhancing the body’s natural healing mechanism for production of collagen and elastin, in renewing the skin tissue and accelerating lymphatic drainage to reduce infection”.
 Professor Reis added, “The device induces the release of endorphins that relieve pain (an additional significant effect for those who suffer from neuropathic pain).
 All of these help in accelerating healing processes of wounds while forming new and healthy skin tissue”.

 New Life for Diabetics – In Their Own Words